How to Build a Niche Website: Step-by-Step Case Study

 The best way I’ve found to create unique content is to write from personal experience.

 Pro Tip: This is how Smart Blogger became such a powerhouse in the blogging world.
-When Jon writes about blogging, it comes from his years of experience.
-When a guest author is invited to write about a topic, they’re chosen because they have had experience in those areas.
+When Jon or Kevin write about blogging, it comes from their years of experience.
+And when a guest author is invited to write about a topic, they’re chosen because they have had experience in those areas.

 Characteristic #3: Authority